ralikio/kyma-environment-broker/docs/user/03-20-runtime-operations.md

 # SAP BTP, Kyma Runtime Operations

-Kyma Environment Broker (KEB) allows you to configure operations that you can run on a SAP BTP, Kyma runtime.
-Each operation is processed by several steps arranged in stages and ordered in queue structure.
-During its processing, an operation is passed to every step for it to act opon it acording to its responsibility.
-Steps get to process operation in order of its arrangement in the queue.
-As every step can be re-launched multiple times, for each step, you should determine a behavior in case of a processing failure.
-It can either:
+Kyma Environment Broker (KEB) allows you to configure operations you can run on SAP BTP, Kyma runtime.
+Each operation is processed by several steps arranged in stages and ordered in a queue.
+During its processing, an operation is passed to every step for it to act upon it according to its responsibility.
+Steps process an operation following the order in the queue.
+As every step can be re-launched multiple times, you should determine a behavior for each step in case of a processing failure.
+It can:

 - Return an error, which interrupts the entire process, or skips step execution.
 - Repeat the entire operation after specified period.